zhangjinpengGithub/cfDNAanalyzer/README.md

   -S                    FILE  A BED6 file specifying the coordinates of TSSs used for calculating TSSC.
                               If not provided, all TSSs of refSeq genes will be used.
   -n                    STR   Methods to normalize the number of reads per bin for the "bamCoverage" command of deeptools (RPKM,CPM,BPM,RPGC) .
 Default: [RPKM]
-  --bamCoverage         STR   Additional parameter seting for the "bamCoverage" command of deeptools.
+  --bamCoverage         STR   Additional parameter setting for the "bamCoverage" command of deeptools.
-                              The full parameter list is available by running: bamCoverage -h. [optional] --multiBigwigSummary  STR   Additional parameter seting for the "multiBigwigSummary" command of deeptools.
+                              The full parameter list is available by running: bamCoverage -h. [optional] --multiBigwigSummary  STR   Additional parameter setting for the "multiBigwigSummary" command of deeptools.
                               The full parameter list is available by running: multiBigwigSummary -h.[optional].